turtleand/build/src/content/posts/2025-11-29-mocker-python/index.md

 * `importlib.import_module(module_path)`

-  * Takes a string like `"email_service.send_email"` and returns the actual module object.
+  * Takes a string such as `"email_service.send_email"` and returns the actual module object.
-  * Internally uses Python’s import machinery and `sys.modules`.
+  * Relies on Python’s import machinery and `sys.modules`.

 * `getattr(module, attr_name)`

-  * Reads an attribute from an object.
+  * Reads an attribute on an object.
   * Equivalent to `module.attr_name`.

 * `setattr(module, attr_name, replacement)`

-  * Assigns an attribute on an object.
+  * Sets an attribute on an object.
   * Equivalent to `module.attr_name = replacement`.
-  * This is literally the “patch” step: we overwrite the original function with our fake.
+  * This is the literal “patch” step: we overwrite the original function with our fake.

 * `MagicMock(**kwargs)`

-  * Creates a highly flexible fake object that:
+  * Creates a flexible fake object that:

     * Records calls (so you can assert later).
     * Can be configured with `return_value` or `side_effect`.
     * Supports attributes and methods dynamically.

-By building `PocketMocker`, you can see that `pytest-mock` + `unittest.mock` are “just” a nicer layer over this same core behavior.
+Building `PocketMocker` shows that `pytest-mock` plus `unittest.mock` are simply a nicer layer over this same core behavior.

 ## Tests